mwanzaalbert/Google-Cloud-Practice-Project/lab translations.md

 Then, run the following commands(independly):

-        1.free   - to see information about unused and used memory and swap space on your custom VM 2.sudo de -t 17   - to see details about the RAM installed on your VM, 3.nproc  - to verify the number of processors 4.lscpu  - to see details about the CPUs installed on your VM 5.exitTo - exit the SSH terminal
+        1.free           (to see information about unused and used memory and swap space on your custom VM) 2.sudo de -t 17  (to see details about the RAM installed on your VM) 3.nproc          (to verify the number of processors) 4.lscpu          (to see details about the CPUs installed on your VM) 5.exitTo         (exit the SSH terminal)

-#2.
-Working with Virtual Machines
+# 2. Working with Virtual Machines

 https://app.pluralsight.com/id/lti/qwiklabs?destinationUrl=https://googlepluralsight.qwiklabs.com/lti_sessions/libraries/gcp-training-content/content/CBL016-WorkingVirtualMachines&originUrl=https://app.pluralsight.com/library/courses/essential-google-cloud-infrastructure-foundation